longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 </details>

-➡️ Data table df_payment_report has 3 columns and 492 records, all of them are in correct data types.
+➡️ Data in df_payment_report has 3 columns and 492 records, all of them are in correct data types.
+Also, the table has 0% of missing values and 0% of duplicated values.
-- product_id (int64): identify products with numerical values.
-- category (object): identify products with combination of letters and numbers.
-- team_own (object): identify teams that own specific products.

-➡️ Also, the table has 0% of missing values and 0% of duplicated values.
 No actions needed.

 <details>
-  <summary>💾 Dataframe df_transactions:</summary>
+  <summary>💾 Explore data in table df_transactions:</summary>

   #### Understand about data type / data value:
   ```python